Configuring automated sensitive data discovery for your account - Amazon Macie

 2. By using the AWS Region selector in the upper-right corner of the page, select the Region in which you want to enable automated sensitive data discovery.

-3. In the navigation pane, under Settings, choose Automated discovery.
+3. In the navigation pane, under Settings, choose Automated sensitive data discovery.

-If automated sensitive data discovery is enabled for your account, you can adjust the automated discovery settings for your account to refine the analyses that Amazon Macie performs.
-These settings specify which S3 buckets you want to include in the analyses.
-They also specify which types and occurrences of sensitive data you want Macie to detect and report—the managed data identifiers, custom data identifiers, and allow lists to use when analyzing S3 objects.
+If you enable automated sensitive data discovery for your account or organization, you can adjust your automated discovery settings to refine the analyses that Amazon Macie performs.
+These settings specify S3 buckets to exclude from analyses.
+They also specify the types and occurrences of sensitive data to detect and report—the managed data identifiers, custom data identifiers, and allow lists to use when analyzing S3 objects.

 In addition, Macie analyzes S3 objects by using only the set of managed data identifiers that we recommend for automated sensitive data discovery.
 Macie doesn't use custom data identifiers or allow lists that you've defined.
-To customize the analyses, you can configure Macie to use specific allow lists, custom data identifiers, and managed data identifiers.
+To customize the analyses, you can configure Macie to use specific managed data identifiers, custom data identifiers, and allow lists.

-The following sections provide additional information about each type of setting and they explain how to change a setting by using the Amazon Macie console.
+The following sections provide additional information about each type of setting.
+They also explain how to change a setting by using the Amazon Macie console.
 Choose a section to learn more.
-To review or change the settings programmatically, you can use the following operations of the Amazon Macie API: UpdateClassificationScope, to specify which S3 buckets to include in the analyses, and UpdateSensitivityInspectionTemplate, to specify which allow lists, custom data identifiers, and managed data identifiers to use.
+To review or change the settings programmatically, you can use the following operations of the Amazon Macie API: UpdateClassificationScope, to specify S3 buckets to exclude from analyses, and UpdateSensitivityInspectionTemplate, to specify which managed data identifiers, custom data identifiers, and allow lists to use.

 If you change a setting, Macie applies your change when the next evaluation and analysis cycle starts for automated sensitive data discovery, typically within 24 hours.